Jiimboeq2/RI-Testing/readme.md

-RZ Work In Progress Test Files
+RI Work In Progress Test Files

 Place the files in InnerSpace\Scripts\RI\ZoneFiles